-Recent federal law created new incentives for domestic energy and manufacturing, federal support for clean energy projects, and incentives for homeowners to install efficient appliances and lower their energy bills.
+In 2022, new federal law created new incentives for domestic energy and manufacturing, federal support for clean energy projects, and incentives for homeowners to install efficient appliances and lower their energy bills.

 These incentives have allowed Maine to become a national leader in deploying heat pumps, which efficiently heat and cool buildings and can lower electricity bills.
 In 2023, the state surpassed its original goal of installing 100,000 heat pumps two years early.
 Then, the state updated its goal to 275,000 heat pumps installed by 2027.
 The Energy Efficient Home Improvement Credit (25C) has supported this boom by providing homeowners with up to \$2,000 if they install a heat pump.
-The "Big, Beautiful Bill," however, would eliminate this credit and threaten Maine's burgeoning heat pump economy.
+The "Big, Beautiful Bill," however, eliminates this credit early and threaten Maine's burgeoning heat pump economy.

 Maine is also starting to build heat pumps, bringing new manufacturing jobs to the state.
-Nyle Systems announced \$6 million in investment for a heat pump manufacturing facility in Bangor that will create 200 high-quality, high-paying jobs.Like the consumer credit, the "Big, Beautiful Bill" would put this facility at risk by eliminating the Advanced Manufacturing Tax Credit (45X), which gives companies an incentive for making heat pump components and other clean technologies.
+Nylesystems announced \$6 million in investment for a heat pump manufacturing facility in Bangor that will create 200 high-quality, high-paying jobs.
+Like the consumer credit, the "Big, Beautiful Bill" will put this facility at risk by adding restrictions to the Advanced Manufacturing Tax Credit (45X), which gives companies an incentive for making heat pump components and other clean technologies.